Federal Employee's Compensation Act (Worker's Compensation Benefits)

 Return to Work Initiative—Executive Order 13548 of 2010 instructed agencies to raise rates of return to work for employees who sustain work-related injuries and illnesses, through increasing the availability of job accommodations and light or limited duty assignments, removing disincentives for claimants to return to work, and similar steps.
-The Office of Personnel Management and the Labor Department were made responsible for setting policies to assess agency performance in improving return to work and FECA claims processing.
+See www.dol.gov/odep/return-to-work.

 Continuation of Pay

 If you sustain a disabling traumatic injury, you are entitled to continuation of pay (COP) for a period not to exceed 45 calendar days.
 This is considered salary for all purposes, including tax deductions, and not injury compensation.
 In order to be eligible for COP, written notice of injury must be filed within 30 days of the injury.